tmpim/Krist/README.md

 ### Webserver Configuration

-This Krist node is supposed to be ran behind a serverside proxy.
+This Luran node is supposed to be ran behind a serverside proxy.
 The file `nginx_example.conf` includes a basic configuration for how to set up the proxy in nginx.
 The Node.js webserver is not designed to and should not be exposed to the public web, and should bind to a socket file.